Young Man with a Horn (film): Production

 Composer-pianist Hoagy Carmichael, a friend of the real Bix Beiderbecke, added realism to the film as Rick's sidekick and gave Kirk Douglas an insight into playing the role.
 Famed Big Band trumpeter Harry James dubbed Douglas' playing in a Swing Era soloist's style.

-In her authorized biography Doris Day described her experience making the film as "utterly joyless", particularly working with Douglas.
-According to her, Douglas aspersed her ever-cheerful persona as only a "mask" that had kept him from ever being able to get to know the real person underneath.
-She countered that while Douglas had been "civil", he was too self-centered to make any real attempt to get to know either her or anyone else.
+In her authorized biography Doris Day described her work on the picture as “one of the few utterly joyless experiences I had in films.
+I was made to feel like an outsider, an intruder.
+Kirk and Betty Bacall had once gone together, and this picture brought them back together again, so I guess that had something to do with it.
+Kirk was civil to me and that’s about all.
+But then Kirk never makes much of an effort toward anyone else.
+He’s pretty much wrapped up in himself.

 In the Baker novel, Amy is described as having lesbian tendencies; the film employs period Hollywood connotations and hints to circumvent the Motion Picture Production Code and strongly imply her bisexuality.
 For example, regarding Jo, Amy says: "It must be wonderful to wake up in the morning and know just which door you're going to walk through.
 She's so terribly normal."
 Later, Amy, who has already come to refusing Rick's physical advances, dismisses their future together by telling him she may leave for France with a new girlfriend to study art, whom she later shares an affectionate goodnight with in front of her already fuming husband.

+Jean Spangler, an uncredited extra seen briefly as a hula dancer, disappeared shortly after her work in the film was completed, but well before it was released.
+The publicity surrounding her still-unsolved disappearance, the massive police search for any clues, and a brief note addressed to "Kirk" found in Spangler's purse, were all huge news at the time.
+Douglas denied any involvement with Spangler, beyond a brief interaction during her time on the film set, and was able to show police that on the night of Spangler's disappearance in Los Angeles (October 7, 1949), he was over 100 miles away in Palm Springs.

 The tacked-on happy ending of the film was found neither in the novel nor in the life of Bix Beiderbecke, who died of alcoholism at 28.